 The Wellness Bookshelf

-As a wellness entrepreneur, I am constantly asked about what I read.
+As a wellness advocate, I am constantly asked about what I read.

-The titles listed below will always have a spot on my personal bookshelf (several of which are on my bedside table right now).
-These are the ones that I read over and over again, yet always find a new realization based on where I am in life at that time.
+The titles listed below will always have a spot on my personal bookshelf.
+These are the ones that I read over and over again, yet always find a new treasure based on where I am in life at that time.

 I hope you find something new to dive into that benefits your own journey!